reloxx13/cakephp-version/README.md

 }
 ```

-Attach the behavior in the models you want with:
+Attach the behavior in the table initialize function you want with:

 ```php
 public function initialize(array $config) {